realAP/100-days-of-code/r1-log.md

 tried to realize the tips from 'the pragmatic programmer' about the fact that code should be easy to change

 ### R1D8
+Started using TDD approach to get the view from the consumer perspective.
+It helps me to find out:

+Getting faster feedback about design decisions -> increate confidence Helps me to write testable code
 ### R1D9
 ### R1D10
 ### R1D11